neondatabase/website/content/docs/functions/json_agg.md

 updatedOn: '2024-03-04T10:00:00.000Z'
 ---

-The `json_agg()` function in PostgreSQL is an aggregate function that collects values from multiple rows and returns them as a single JSON array.
+The Postgres `json_agg()` function is an aggregate function that collects values from multiple rows and returns them as a single JSON array.

-It's particularly useful when you need to denormalize data for performance reasons, or to prepare data for front-end applications and APIs.
-For example, you might use it to aggregate product reviews for an e-commerce application or to collect all posts by a user in a social media platform.
+It's particularly useful when you need to denormalize data for performance reasons or prepare data for front-end applications and APIs.
+For example, you might use it to aggregate product reviews for an e-commerce application or collect all posts by a user on a social media platform.

 <CTA />

 ## Function signature

-The `json_agg()` function has the simple form:
+The `json_agg()` function has this simple form:

 ```sql
 json_agg(expression) -> json